Firstly, thanks to the whole Go community. Without an active and responsive community, this book couldn't have been

 I also would like to thank all gophers who ever made influences on the Go 101 book, be it directly or indirectly, intentionally or unintentionally.

-I'm sorry if I forgot mentioning somebody in this list.
+I'm sorry if I forgot mentioning somebody in above lists.
 There are so many kind and creative gophers in the Go community that I must have missed out on someone.

 Special thanks to the authors of the Bootstrap framework, jQuery library and prism syntax highlighting JavaSript packages, for supporting the go101.org website.
 Thanks to the authors of the go-epub and calibre proects for building Go 101 ebooks.